eto-ai/rikai/docs/index.rst

 Welcome to Rikai's documentation!
 =================================

-Rikai is a `Apache Spark`_ based ML data format built for working with unstructured data at scale.
+Rikai is an `Apache Spark`_ based ML data format built for working with unstructured data at scale.
 Processing large amounts of data for ML is never trivial, but that is especially true for images and videos often at the core of deep learning applications.
 We are building Rikai with two main goals: